solita/solita.github.com/_posts/2019-04-18-safer-and-cleaner-seas-stm.md

 ### Optimization and Situational Awareness

 Another interesting topic is optimization.
 Some of the lesser mistakes do not have such severe outcomes, but they still cost time, money, and extra fuel resources.
 If we were able to optimize better and avoid even smaller mistakes, it would instantly be beneficial to both operating costs as well as the environment.
 Use less fuel, save some money, help save the planet.
-By optimizing things we can also expect to avoid some frustration from people who are running the ships, as well as people from the port authorities' offices, pilots, ship owners, coast guard, and tugboats.
+By optimizing things, we can also expect to avoid some frustration from people who are running the ships, as well as people from the port authorities' offices, pilots, ship owners, coast guard, and tugboats.

 Finally, how about just improving the feeling of safety and confidence, by improving situational awareness?
 This can be done by bringing the right information in the right format, right time, for people who are making the decisions.
 A baseline for having any information outside your ships own sensors might have been at some point, and still very much is radio traffic.
-Radio traffic itself is very prone for miscommunication, things get lost in translation, etc. There are protocols again to cope with this, but it's still difficult to get the situational awareness just right every time.
+Radio traffic itself is very prone for miscommunication, and things might get lost in translation.
+There are protocols again to cope with this, but it's still difficult to get the situational awareness just right every time.
 If only we had a better way...

 Well, one great part of working at Solita is that we sometimes get the opportunity to get a glimpse at the future, and even affect how it will look like.
 Those kinds of projects are the greatest because they recharge the feeling that we can have an impact, we can make the future just a little bit brighter.